-- 2. This mixture is fed into the extruder lines for pipe forming.
-Solid skins are co-extruded with a PVC core which has been processed in a way that creates an expanded cellular structure. - 3.
+- 2. This mixture is fed into the extruder lines for pipe forming. - 3.
 The extruded conduit is cooled with water and air. - 4.
 Conduit is assessed for quality and off-spec parts are sent to be ground and recycled into new product. - 5.
 The on-spec pipe is cut to length. - 6.
 Conduit may receive additional processing such as belling of the ends or bending into elbows. - 7.
 The finished product is strapped together in bundles with polyester strapping and wooden frames.
 The packages are stacked for storage prior to shipment. - 8.
 100% of scrap produced at factories is recycled.